holochain/docs-pages/src/pages/get-building/at-an-event.md

 ## Prepare your development environment

-If you have not already done so, please follow the [Quick Start](/quick-start/) guide.
+If you have not already done so, please follow the first step in [Quick Start](/quick-start/) guide which asks you to run the `setup.sh` script.
+Then you should come back to this page and configure the local cache before proceeding with verifying your Nix setup in the quick start guide.

 The rest of this guide assumes you have either done this or created an equivalent environment manually.

 ## Configure Nix to use a local cache